redpanda-data/connect/website/docs/configuration/processing_pipelines.md

 Within a Benthos configuration, in between `input` and `output`, is a `pipeline` section.
 This section describes an array of [processors][processors] that are to be applied to *all* messages, and are not bound to any particular input or output.

 If you have processors that are heavy on CPU and aren't specific to a certain input or output they are best suited for the pipeline section.
-It is advantageous to use the pipeline section as it allows you to set an explicit number of parallel threads of execution which should ideally match the number of available logical CPU cores.
+It is advantageous to use the pipeline section as it allows you to set an explicit number of parallel threads of execution:

-By default almost all Benthos sources will utilise as many processing threads as have been configured, which makes horizontal scaling easy.
-For example, imagine we are consuming from a source `foo`.
-Our goal is to consume the stream as fast as possible, perform mutations on the JSON payload using the [`jmespath` processor][jmespath-processor], and write the resulting stream to a sink `bar`, we can do that with:

 ```yaml
 input: